 The electorate of South Perth stretches from the Narrows Bridge to the Mt Henry Bridge, across to Kent Street and Banksia Terrace.
 The electoral boundary between South Perth and its adjoining electorate, Victoria Park, sits down the middle of Banksia Terrace, meaning that only the western side of the street is included in the South Perth electorate.
-It takes in the suburbs of Como, Karawara, Manning, Salter Point, Waterford, South Perth, Kensington and parts of Victoria Park.
+It takes in the suburbs of Como, Karawara, Manning, Salter Point, Waterford, South Perth and Kensington.

-There were 22,324 voters in the electorate at 26 February 2007, following the Western Australian Electoral Commission’s voter redistribution in accordance with the Labor Government’s one-vote, one-value legislation.
+There were 28 405 voters in the electorate at November 2019.
 At the State election on February 26th, 2005, when John McGrath won the seat for the first time, there were 28 013 voters in the electorate.

 The electorate of South Perth is unique in many respects.
 It is bordered on three sides by the Swan and Canning Rivers, which are easily accessible to residents.
 It also offers scenic parkland settings and lush gardens.

 Leisure activities available in the area include a visit to the Perth Zoo, a stroll or picnic along the grassy foreshore at South Perth, boat hire near the Coode Street Jetty, a visit to the Mends Street restaurant and cafe precinct or a game of golf at the immaculate Collier Park public course.

 There are also a number of recreational clubs including bowling and tennis clubs throughout the electorate in Manning, Como and South Perth.
 There are two great libraries in Manning and South Perth and many other community facilities.